eddelbuettel/r2u/docs/mkdmt-src/src/index.md

   compilation
 - all BioConductor package that are implied by these (and build for us).

-This currently resuls in 20232 and 20130 binary packages from CRAN in "focal" and "jammy", respectively, and 244 and 240 BioConductor packages, respectively, from the 3.16 release.
+This currently resuls in 20410 and 20308 binary packages from CRAN in "focal" and "jammy", respectively, and 249 and 245 BioConductor packages, respectively, from the 3.16 release.

-The sole exception are two packages we cannot build (as we do not have the required commercial software it accessess) plus less than a handful of 'odd build' that fail.
+The sole exception are a two packages we cannot build (as we do not have the required commercial software it accessess) plus less than a handful of 'odd builds' that fail and are skipped.

 ### What is it Based On?